-New mosaic created by collaboration bewteen the New England Mosaic Society and JF&CS staff greets Family Table Marketplace clients.
+New mosaic created by collaboration between the New England Mosaic Society and JF&CS staff greets Family Table Marketplace clients.

 When you enter the doors of Family Table’s Waltham location at the JF&CS headquarters, a new sight greets you.
 Twelve feet long and representing a fusion of 42 talented artists, “Braided” is a mosaic that makes a powerful statement of artistry and values.